Charleston Train Accident Lawyers

 Public transportation companies must comply with common carrier laws to ensure the safety of their passengers and/or cargo.
 Such regulations can include standards for training employees, rules on how to safely operate a carrier, routine maintenance of equipment, and more.
 Failure to adhere to such regulations makes the carrier liable for any injuries that result from their negligence.

-At Kahn Law Firm, LLP, our Charleston personal injury lawyers have 95 years combined experience.
+At Kahn Law Firm, LLP, our Charleston personal injury lawyers have over 100 years combined experience.
 Having litigated cases throughout South Carolina and the United States, we count it a privilege to protect accident victims from the self-serving interests of insurance companies, corporate giants, banks, hospitals, and the government.
 By limiting our overall caseload, we ensure that every client gets personalized attention!